Volunteers at the Cradle of Aviation Museum in Uniondale expect to finish the 10-year restoration by May. Credit: Newsday/Alejandra Villa Loarca

 Truesdell acquired blueprints he considered most accurate, though Cradle volunteers still needed an educated guess to craft items like the aluminum engine cowl.

-On Wednesday, volunteers hand-stitched fabric to the ribs of the upper wing of the Fokker.
-Many — Tony Pedalino, 77, of Melville; Phil Jaeger, 73, of Smithtown; Russell Rhine, 80, of Roslyn; Joe Kirby, 83, of Oceanside; David Fitzpatrick, 71, of Rockville Centre; Lester Orlick, 80, of Wantagh; and Jeffrey Wright, 69, of Manhasset — were taught the ins and outs of the lost art by Truesdell, who once worked at North Shore boatyards, learning to repair sails.
+Last week, volunteers hand-stitched fabric to the ribs of the upper wing of the Fokker.
+Many — Tony Pedalino, 77, of Melville; Phil Jaeger, 73, of Smithtown; Russell Rhine, 80, of Roslyn; Joe Kirby, 83, of Oceanside; David Fitzpatrick, 71, of Rockville Centre; Lester Orlick, 80, of Wantagh; and Jeffrey Wright, 69, of Manhasset — were taught the ins and outs of the lost art by Truesdell, who once worked on sailboats at North Shore boatyards.

 The fuselage and wings are covered in polyester glued to the wooden ribs and spars, tightened with an iron, then carefully stitched and prepped for final paint — a process remarkably similar to the one in 1918, when planes were covered in cotton fabric.
 There are 28 wooden ribs on the upper wing alone, each requiring about 20 stitch sets, done using a foot-long needle.